cjsauer/genetic-sandbox/site/docs.md

 <a name="new_Tile_new"></a>

 ### new Tile([initialProperties])
-Creates a new tile with initial properties
+Creates a new tile with initial properties.
+Note that the given initial properties will be copied *by value* into each tile.
+What this means is that inner objects of the initial properties object are *not* deep copied.

 | Param | Type | Default | Description |